List of Sunrisers Hyderabad records

 Sunrisers Hyderabad (SRH) are a franchise cricket team based in Hyderabad, Telangana, India, that plays in the Indian Premier League (IPL).
 The franchise is owned by Kalanithi Maran of the Sun TV Network and was founded in 2012 after the Hyderabad-based Deccan Chargers were terminated by the IPL.
 The team is currently captained by Pat Cummins and coached by Daniel Vettori.
 Their primary home ground is the Rajiv Gandhi International Cricket Stadium, Hyderabad, which has capacity of 55,000.

 The team made their first IPL appearance in 2013, where they reached the playoffs, eventually finishing in fourth place.
 The Sunrisers won their maiden IPL title in the 2016 season, defeating Royal Challengers Bangalore by 8 runs in the final.
 The team has qualified for the play-off stage of the tournament in every season since 2016 making them rack up more wins than the all celebrated RCB.
 In 2018, the team reached the finals of the Indian Premier League, but lost to Chennai Super Kings.
-David Warner is the leading run scorer for the side, having won the Orange Cap 3 times, in 2015, 2017, and 2019.
+David Warner is the leading run scorer for the team, having won the Orange Cap 3 times, in 2015, 2017, and 2019.
 Bhuvneshwar Kumar is the leading wicket-taker.
 The coronavirus pandemic impacted the brand value of the Sunrisers Hyderabad which was estimated to be USD57.4million in 2020 as the overall brand of IPL was decreased to USD4.4billion, according to Brand Finance.